balderdashy/sails-docs/concepts/Deployment/Deployment.md

 ##### Enable SSL

-If your API or website does anything that requires authentication, you should use SSL in prouduction.
+If your API or website does anything that requires authentication, you should use SSL in production.
 To configure your Sails app to use an SSL certificate, use [`sails.config.ssl`](http://sailsjs.org/documentation/reference/configuration/sails-config).

 > As mentioned above, ignore this step if your app will be running behind a load balancer or proxy.